A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 This document defines a YANG data model for policy-based network

-access control, which provides consistent and efficient enforcement
+access control, which provides enforcement of network access control

-of network access control policies based on group identity.
+policies based on group identity.
+This YANG data model extends

-addresses to enforce policy-based network access control.
+of packet header fields to enforce policy-based network access

 information.